szaidman22/PY101/Lesson-3/Exercises_Notes.md

 ### interning

 - when python reuses a memory address for certain immutable objects like integers and short strings with the same value.

+### review solution to hard problems question 2

+- slicing will result in the creation of a copy rather than a reference to the same object